 3rd Year - Aerospace Studies 300

-The AS 300 Level Course is designed around "Leading People and Effective Communication," teaches cadets advanced skills and knowledge in management and leadership.
-Special emphasis is placed on enhancing leadership skills and communication.
-Cadets have an opportunity to try out these leadership and management techniques in a supervised environment as juniors and seniors.
+AS 300, "Leading People and Effective Communication," utilizes student's summer FT experience to take a more in-depth look at leadership.
+Special emphasis is placed on enhancing communication skills, and why that is important as a leader.
+Students have an opportunity to apply these leadership and management techniques in a supervised environment as juniors and seniors.

 4th Year - Aerospace Studies 400

-Spring - Preparation for Active Duty II (AS 444)
+Spring - National Security Affairs & Preparation for Active Duty II (AS 444)

-The AS 400 Level Courses are designed around "National Security Affairs/Preparation for Active Duty," is designed for college seniors and gives them the foundation to understand their role as military officers in American society.
+AS400, "National Security Affairs and Preparation for Active Duty," is designed for college seniors and gives them the foundation to understand their role as military officers, and how they are directly tied to our National Security.
 It is an overview of the complex social and political issues facing the military profession and requires a measure of sophistication commensurate with the senior college level.
 The final semester provides information that will prepare the cadets for Active Duty.